Skip to content

 #Why Does a TCL TV Screen Flicker?

 Before jumping into fixes, it helps to understand what type of flickering you’re dealing with.
-There are two distinct categories, and they point to different root causes.
+Two distinct categories point to entirely different root causes, and treating the wrong one wastes time.

 Backlight flickering happens when the LED backlight dims and brightens rapidly.
 You’ll notice the entire screen pulsing or strobing, especially at lower brightness levels.
 This is often caused by PWM (pulse-width modulation) dimming settings, a failing LED driver board, or aging backlight strips.

-Display flickering shows up as partial screen glitches, horizontal lines, or image distortion in specific areas.
+Display flickering shows up as partial screen glitches, horizontal lines, or image distortion in specific zones.
 This type points to T-Con board issues, refresh rate mismatches, or damaged ribbon cables between the panel and the logic board.
+Unlike backlight flicker, display flickering doesn’t respond to brightness adjustments.

 #How Do You Fix a Flickering TCL TV Step by Step?

 Work through these fixes in order.
-Each step rules out a potential cause, starting with the simplest solutions.
+Each step rules out a potential cause, starting with the simplest solutions and moving toward hardware.

 #1.
 Power Cycle the TV